sachinliyanage2506-cell/Luxury-Cars-Website/README.md

 Page 5 - References.html
 Page 6 - Metapage.html

-To see the design layout, check the other section within the repository.
+To see the design layout, check the file within the repository named Report Page.docx.

 Tech Stack
 - HTML/CSS